peterstansfeld/palavo/README.md

 The screen on the VGA monitor should look the same as it does in the first configuration, except that the 'base' and 'trigger' settings can be set to use GP0 to GP47 (rather than just GP0 to GP31).

-If you're missing the DVI output, you can make a VGA to DVI converter and connect the VGA_Out pins on your Palavo logic analyser to the VGA_In pins on a the converter.
+If you're missing the DVI output, you can make a VGA to DVI converter and connect the VGA_Out pins on your Palavo logic analyser to the VGA_In pins on the converter.

 #### Making a VGA to DVI converter with a Pico 2

  (Or any other suitable board with an RP235x.)

  Palavo can be configured to be a 6-bit-colour, 3.3V-logic-level, VGA to DVI converter.
 It is the same as `PALAVO_CONFIG=1` mode except that it starts up in the 'capture VGA in' mode rather than the 'mirror VGA out' mode.
-To buid the firmware repeat the rest of the previous build process, only use this CMAKE command instead:
+To build the firmware repeat the rest of the previous build process, only use this CMAKE command instead:

 `$ cmake ../../ -DPICO_BOARD=pico2 -DPALAVO_CONFIG=5`